Hanter-19/wotc-true-primary-pistols-bonus/TruePrimaryPistolsBonus/ReadMe.txt

-﻿[h1]True Primary Pistols Bonus[/h1]
+[h1]True Primary Pistols Bonus[/h1]
+Provide a configurable bonus for when pistols/autopistols are equipped in the primary weapon slot using True Primary Secondaries

+[h2]About[/h2]
 This is a patch and some value-added additions for [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2133399183]Musashi's True Primary Secondaries[/url] that gives a bonus when wielding Pistols/Autopistols in the primary weapon slot (without dual wielding).

-[h2]About[/h2]
-In the (both deprecated) [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1125431597]Primary Pistols[/url] or [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1142234205]Primary Secondaries[/url], there was a bonus to varios stats when wielding primary pistols.
+In the (both deprecated) [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1125431597]Primary Pistols[/url] or [url=https://steamcommunity.com/sharedfiles/filedetails/?id=1142234205]Primary Secondaries[/url], there was a bonus to various stats when wielding primary pistols.

 Possibly due to an oversight, this wasn't setup properly in True Primary Secondaries, even though most of the code is still there.